peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.Builder.md

     public Builder(
         string type);

-Initializes a new instance of the [PeterO.Mail.ContentDisposition.Builder](PeterO.Mail.ContentDisposition.Builder.md) class using the given disposition type.
+Initializes a new instance of the [PeterO.Mail.ContentDisposition.Builder](PeterO.Mail.ContentDisposition.Builder.md) class using the specified disposition type.

 <b>Parameters:</b>